MandyE69/sign_language_recognition/README.md

 # 🤟 Real-Time Sign Language Recognition with Voice (Python + MediaPipe)

 This project is a real-time hand sign recognition system that uses computer vision and machine learning to identify gestures from hand landmarks.
-It also supports optional text-to-speech (TTS) functionality for spoken feedback — making it a helpful accessibility tool for the hearing or speech-impaired.

 ---